ashinth555/stripe-card-payment/README.md

 Instructions to setup and test the implementation:

-1.Install Node on your machine from https://nodejs.org/en/download/
+1. Install Node on your machine from https://nodejs.org/en/download/

 2. Create an account at stripe.com & sign in